 Join this guided hiking trail to see the vast beauty of the enchanting desert, it allows you to experience so many different aspects of the desert – from mountainous terrain to sandy dunes.
 Walking is conducted at a leisurely pace and does normally not exceed 10–12 km a day.
 Your guide will show you the wonders of the Namib explaining how all life – great and small, survives in this ancient environment.
 Meals will be prepared and served to you and you’ll sleep under star–filled skies.
 This relaxing hike be incorporated into a self–guided or private–guided itinerary and ideal for all ages.
 Departures are daily subject to availability.

 A leisurely hike in the majestic 200,000ha NamibRand Nature Reserve experiencing one of the greatest deserts.
+This private reserve was established to protect and conserve the wildlife and unique ecology in south–west Namibia.
 Enjoy fully–serviced camping with 3–course dinners, sleeping under the stars and guides passionate about nature.

 |Departures||On Request Departures|